Open-Hexagon/oh3/README.md

 *(omg it's finally happening)*

 ## External dependencies
-Apart from the pure lua dependencies that are present in the repositor, the game relies on:
+Apart from the pure lua dependencies that are present in the repository, the game relies on:
 - Love2D
 - SQLite